WAV: RIFF

 A RIFF file is a tagged file format.
 It has a specific container format (a chunk) with a header that includes a four-character tag (FourCC) and the size (number of bytes) of the chunk.
 The tag specifies how the data within the chunk should be interpreted, and there are several standard FourCC tags.
 Tags consisting of all capital letters are reserved tags.
-The outermost chunk of a RIFF file has a RIFF tag; the first four bytes of chunk data are an additional FourCC tag that specify the form type and are followed by a sequence of subchunks.
+The outermost chunk of a RIFF file has a RIFF tag; the first four bytes of chunk data are an additional FourCC tag that specifies the form type and are followed by a sequence of subchunks.
 In the case of a WAV file, the additional tag is WAVE.
 The remainder of the RIFF data is a sequence of chunks describing the audio information.

 The advantage of a tagged file format is that the format can be extended later while maintaining backward compatibility.
 The rule for a RIFF (or WAV) reader is that it should ignore any tagged chunk that it does not recognize.
 The reader will not be able to use the new information, but the reader should not be confused.

 The specification for RIFF files includes the definition of an INFO chunk.
-The chunk may include information such as the title of the work, the author, the creation date, and copyright information.
+The chunk may include information such as the title of the work, author, creation date, and copyright information.
 Although the INFO chunk was defined for RIFF in version 1.0, the chunk was not referenced in the formal specification of a WAV file.
 Many readers had trouble processing this.
 Consequently, the safest thing to do from an interchange standpoint was to omit the INFO chunk and other extensions and send a lowest-common-denominator file.
 There are other INFO chunk placement problems.

 RIFF files were expected to be used in international environments, so there is CSET chunk to specify the country code, language, dialect, and code page for the strings in a RIFF file.
 For example, specifying an appropriate CSET chunk should allow the strings in an INFO chunk (and other chunks throughout the RIFF file) to be interpreted as Cyrillic or Japanese characters.

-RIFF also defines a JUNK chunk whose contents are uninteresting.
+RIFF also defines a JUNK filler chunk whose contents are not processed.
 The chunk allows a chunk to be deleted by just changing its FourCC.
 The chunk could also be used to reserve some space for future edits so the file could be modified without being resized.
 A later definition of RIFF introduced a similar PAD chunk.